Quick Reaction Alert: Baltic States

 Lithuania, Latvia and Estonia, though members of NATO, have no fighters capable of QRA intercepts.
-Other NATO nations provide periodic air defence at the NATO QRA standard.
+Other NATO nations provide periodic air defence at the NATO QRA standard as part of NATO Baltic Air Policing.

+Belgium

+Florennes Air Base and Kleine Brogel Air Base.

 Bulgaria

 Graf Ignatievo Air Base (3rd Fighter Air Base) of the BuAF has a single MiG-29 squadron, which carry two R-73 missiles.
 The Bulgarian CRC is at Sofia.